chadrob/Project-Repository-Creator/README.md

 - adds remote to local repository,
 - makes initial push to GitHub repository.

-* projectCreator.sh must be added to your .bashrc file.
+<strong>projectCreator.sh must be added to your .bashrc file.</strong>